jcslm001/murty.io/readme.md

 As I'm self-taught, engaging with the [community](https://twitter.com/brendanmurty/lists/development/members), [listening to inspirational people](http://boagworld.com/show) and [reading about new techniques](https://signalvnoise.com/programming) helped me turn my passion in to my career.

-I hope a budding web developer can learn something new from what I've done here and start their own career.
-Hopefully I can give back to the community that has taught me so much over the last few years.
+I hope someone can learn something new from what I've done here and start their own career.
+Hopefully I can give back to the community that has taught me so much over the years.

 ## Contribute